 About

-I am a researcher in quantum computing and quantum physics at Oxford where I am a Schmidt AI in Science Fellow and Associate Research Fellow at Reuben College.
-My research revolves around quantum computing, quantum information, and quantum many-body physics.
+Research interests: My research revolves around quantum computing, quantum information, and quantum many-body physics.
 My research lies in the exploration of quantum computing as a means to address problems that present challenges for classical computing.
 I aim to uncover the potential power of quantum computing, and examine whether it holds advantages in addressing quantum many-body problems.

 I have a broad interest in quantum computing, quantum information, and quantum many-body physics, which include